Therapeutic Crisis Intervention (TCI)

 - Use physical interventions only as a safety intervention that contains a child’s acute aggression and violence.

-The primary goal of TCI is to provide a crisis prevention and intervention system for residential care organizations that will assist in:
+- Provide a crisis prevention and intervention system for residential care organizations that will assist in:

 - Preventing crises from occurring by de-escalating potential crises